PatrickF1/fzf.fish/README.md

 ### Using custom key bindings

-Each function is assigned mnemonic key bindings by default (see [Features](#Features)).
-However, if you would like to customize them, you can prevent the default key bindings from executing by setting `fzf_fish_custom_keybindings` as a [universal variable][].
+If you would like to customize the key bindings, first, prevent the default key bindings from executing by setting `fzf_fish_custom_keybindings` as an [universal variable][].
 You can do this with

 ```fish
 set --universal fzf_fish_custom_keybindings